gryshyn/gryshyn.icu/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 * CDN Url - Set-up CDN if apply, some providers replace site assets with custom urls.

+<br />This free version works with Apache and IIS server types.

 <br />Something is wrong with this plugin on your site?
 Just use the forum or get in touch with us at <a target="_blank" href="http://www.wp-hide.com">Contact</a> and we'll check it out.

 <br />A website example can be found at <a target="_blank" href="http://nsp-code.com/demo/wp-hide/">http://nsp-code.com/demo/wp-hide/</a> or our website <a target="_blank" href="http://www.wp-hide.com/">WP Hide and Security Enhancer</a>